 - a.
-The hearing will be facilitated by and determined by a single Decisionmaker. - b.
-The Title IX Coordinator and the Title IX investigator shall be excluded from being the Decision-maker.
+The hearing will be facilitated by and determined by a single Decision-maker. - b.
+The person serving as the Title IX Investigator of the alleged conduct shall be excluded from being the Decision-maker. - c.

-- c.
 No Decision-maker may have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the Parties to the particular case. - d.
 The Decison-maker will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for Complainants, and any technology to be used at the hearing. - e.
 The Parties will have an opportunity to raise any objections regarding a Decision-maker's actual or perceived conflicts of interest or bias at the commencement of the live hearing.